-44 Cheque payments

-(1) The corporate society or the venue operator may allow for payments to be made by cheque.
-Where this method of payment is used, cheques must be not be drawn from the following accounts;

-(a) the dedicated accounts established for banking gaming machine profits or other proceeds in terms of sections 104 or 105 of the Act, or
+The corporate society or the venue manager may allow for payments to be made by cheque or electronic funds transfer with the consent and agreement of the player.
+Where this method of payment is used, funds must be not be drawn from the dedicated accounts established for banking gaming machine profits or other proceeds in terms of sections 104 or 105 of the Act;

-(b) any personal account.

-(2) The account that is drawn down may be reimbursed after cash clearances are performed and recorded in accordance with rules 32 to 37.
+The account that is drawn down may be reimbursed after cash clearances are performed and recorded.

-45 Instructions and authorisation

-The corporate society and the venue manager must ensure that -

-(a) clear and comprehensive instructions for the relevant cancelled credit and/or jackpot reset procedures are provided for each type of gaming machine and linked jackpot system at a venue; and

-(b) only authorised venue personnel perform cancelled credit and/or jackpot reset procedures.

-46 Reports to be used
+31 Reports to be used

-Cancelled credits for prizes awarded by or through the operation of a gaming machine must be recorded on the Cancelled Credit, Short Pays and Refills Report form.
+Cancelled credits for prizes awarded by or through the operation of a gaming machine must be recorded on the Cancelled Credit, Short Pays, Refills Report form or on an alternative form, provided that the form includes a place to record the following minimum provisions:

-47 Separate reports

-A separate Cancelled Credit, Short Pays and Refills Report must be maintained for each gaming machine with a cancelled credit facility.

-48 Jackpot systems

-For linked jackpot systems that do not award jackpot wins directly to a connected gaming machine for payout, the form Daily Jackpot Cancelled Credit Report must be used.
+(a) date and time;

+(b) player credit meter reading;

+(c) amount paid;

+(d) player name and signature;

+(e) venue staff member’s signature or initials; and

+(f) cancelled credit meter reading..

-49 Procedure
+32 Procedure

-Venue managers and authorised venue personnel must take the following steps when processing cancelled credits or manual payments -
+The venue manager and venue personnel must take the following steps when processing cancelled credits or manual payments -

-(a) confirm the value of the payment by reference to the gaming machine player credit meter or linked jackpot display;
+(a) confirm the value of the payment by reference to the gaming machine player credit meter or linked jackpot display; and

-(b) in the case of a gaming machine, ensure that the collect button has been pressed; (c) request the player not to touch the machine until the pay-out has been completed;
+(b) in the case of a gaming machine, ensure the collect button has been pressed; and

+(c) request the player not to touch the machine until the pay-out has been completed; and

-(d) record the date, time, jackpot identification number, player credit meter reading, amount payable, jackpot level and sequential jackpot number as may be appropriate on the relevant Cancelled Credit, Short Pays and Refill Report or Daily Jackpot Cancelled Credit Report form;
+(d) record the date, time, jackpot identification number, player credit meter reading, amount payable, jackpot level and sequential jackpot number as may be appropriate on the relevant Cancelled Credit, Short Pays and Refill Report form; and

-(e) have the player confirm the amount payable;
+(e) have the player confirm the amount payable; and